Nikon D1: D1H and D1X

-The D1 was replaced by the D1H and D1X on February 5, 2001.
-The D1X offered higher resolution with a 2,000 x 1,312 - 5.3 effective megapixels sensor (3,008 x 1,960 interpolated image output, and continuous shooting of 3 frames per second for up to 21 consecutive shots.
+The original D1 was discontinued on February 5, 2001, being replaced by the D1H and D1X models.
+The D1X offered higher resolution than the D1's 2,000 x 1,312, having a 5.3 effective megapixels sensor (3,008 x 1,960) interpolated image output, and continuous shooting of 3 frames per second for up to 21 consecutive shots.
 The D1H is oriented towards fast-action photography, keeping the same 2.7 megapixels image sensor as the D1, but pushing the frame rate to 5 frame/s for up to 40 consecutive shots.
 Both the D1H and D1X use the sRGB/AdobeRGB color spaces, which is an improvement over the original D1.

 Development and sensor design

 Development began on the D1 in 1996, when digital imaging was in its infancy in the consumer market.
 At that time the major market leader for DSLR cameras was Kodak, who produced their own image sensors and assembled digital cameras under the brand Kodak DCS.
 The DCS cameras were based upon 35 mm SLR cameras, replacing the film back with one incorporating a CCD sensor.
 This in turn was connected to a power supply and image processing and storage unit that is either carried separately or attached to the base of the camera body.
 While these cameras offer the convenience of digital imaging to normal photographers, their appeal was limited by huge price-tags and issues with sensor size, resolution, and performance in comparison to film.

 Nikon therefore stood to gain a significant market advantage if they could manage to offer a digital camera that had been designed from the ground up.
 The goal was ambitious; Nikon sought to produce professional-grade cameras using large high-resolution sensors for only a few thousand dollars at a time when the Kodak DCS 460, based on a Nikon F90X and provided with a 6 megapixel 27.6 × 18.4 mm CCD sensor, was retailing for over US$30,000.
 Price was just one of the hurdles encountered; engineers also had to consider how to design and mass-produce a high-resolution and high-sensitivity sensor that could be powered by batteries and sustain a continuous frame-rate suitable for journalistic use.